 “You’re insinuating something, Shikamaru?”

 I took in a breath and shifted towards her on the edge of the couch.
 I was tired of straining my neck, looking over my shoulder at her.
 We were sitting at opposite ends, but now the movement had brought my knee unreasonably (perhaps) close to her legs, stretched out on the cushion between us.
 I glanced at the minute space between us before grinning at her.
-“You’re afraid I might think it smells bad on you?”
+“You’re afraid I’ll say it smells bad on you?”

-“I know for a fact it smells good on me, Shikamaru,” she quietly snapped back.
+“I know for a fact it smells good on me, Shikamaru,” she quietly retorted.

 “Then let me smell it.”
 I gestured for her hand.

 “Let me smell you, do you mean?”

 “If that’s how you want to put it,” I replied, shrugging.
 She rolled her eyes then, as if this would be a very troublesome task, and offered me the arm she’d been resting her head on, wrist out.
 I cupped the back of her hand and shifted again, turning all the way towards her, one knee on the cushion.
 I brought her wrist under my nose, lips slightly open.
 Inhaled quietly.
 I could feel the heat of her skin.
 Her pulse, I thought.
 Slightly faster.
 I looked up at her.
 She was attempting to mask her tension with an exasperated expression.
 I pressed my lips shut and inhaled again.
 She clicked her tongue at this, but let me carry out the motion anyway.

 “Well what?”
 I asked nonchalantly, letting go of her wrist.
 She shot me another one of those incredulous looks.
 “Oh.
 Yeah,” I said, a slow grin tugging at my lips again.
 “It really suits you.
 You should wear that more often.”